Duration: 8 weeks (10.21.21-12.16.21)

 We synthesized our interview findings by writing down individual post-its with the most interesting findings from each interview and color-coded them in order to detect trends such as addiction/mental health, why people use Instagram, existing features, suggestions to improve the app, privacy concerns, and comments on the algorithm.

 Once we were able to visualize these trends, we created an affinity map that allowed us to view our findings in a new way that allowed us to find new trends.
-For example, we found that two popular uses for Instagram are 1) as a boredom killer and 2) to preserve memories
+For example, we found that two popular uses for Instagram are 1) as a boredom killer and 2) to preserve memories.

 The following highlights from our user interviews demonstrate the importance of Instagram for social inclusion, preserving memories, and discovering new things, as well as the importance of taking breaks from the app.